ialsina/MarkdownTEX/README.md

 This behavior can be altered with the options `--header-one-is-title` and `--header{one,two,three,four,five,six}` (see below).

+In addition, the classes `extbook`, `extreport` and `extarticle` are supported, with identical features but supporting a wider range of sizes (see below).

 #### `font`

 The LaTeX font to use.
 Can be passed